North Island Fault System: Mohaka Fault

 The more southeasterly branch of the Wellington Fault is known as the Mohaka fault.
 The fault splays to the north, onto the Waimana Fault, which itself has branches of the Waiotahi and Waioeka Faults.
 The Waimana Fault is 50 km long with potential for a shock at its recurrence interval of 2850 years and slip rate of 0.07 cm/year.
 The main segment of the Mohaka Fault eventually passes into the Whakatane Fault which has an off shore extension.
 The Whakatane Fault has multisegment capacity for a size earthquake at a recurrence interval of 3000 years and slip rate of 0.1 cm/year.
-To the east of the Mohaka Fault is the Patoka Fault which commences in the Tutaekuri River valley within 500 m of a Mohaka Fault splay.
+To the east of the Mohaka Fault is the Patoka Fault which commences in the Tūtaekurī River valley within 500 m of a Mohaka Fault splay.
 Where the Potaka Fault intercepts the Esk Forest its most eastern active splay becomes the Rukumoana Fault.
 The Potaka Fault terminates just south of the peak Tauwhare Papauma on State Highway 5.
 The Rukumoana Fault has an active northern splay called the Rangiora Fault and both terminate in the region of Hawke's Bay north of Lake Tutira.
 Where the Rangiora Fault terminates the Waiotahi Fault to its north by about 20 km becomes the most eastern active fault in the system.

 There has been a transition from episodic dip-slip-dominated displacement during the late Miocene–Pliocene to oblique-slip and strike-slip-dominated offset more recently.
 Prior to the late Miocene, before about 11 million years ago, at least 500 m of western vertical displacement occurred on the Mohaka Fault, and more recently, in the last 2.3 million years the maximum vertical displacement has been at least a further 500 m found about 30 km south of Hawkston.
 It is noted that at Hawkston itself there has been no vertical displacement although both the southern end and northern end of the fault there has been vertical displacement during this period.
 The souther displacement of about 350 m produced the Wakarara Range.
 The Mohaka Fault has had about 300 m of strike-slip displacement in the last 2 million years.